-- (1) A consent authority must not grant an application for a resource consent to do something that will, or is likely to, have a significant adverse effect on a recognised customary activity carried out in accordance with section 17A(2), unless written approval is given for the proposed activity by the holder of the relevant customary rights order. - (2) In determining whether a proposed activity will, or is likely to, have a significant adverse effect on a recognised customary activity, a consent authority must consider the following matters: - (a) the effects of the proposed activity on the recognised customary activity; and - (b) the area that the proposed activity would have in common with the recognised customary activity; and - (c) the degree to which the proposed activity must be carried out to the exclusion of other activities; and - (d) the degree to which the recognised customary activity must be carried out to the exclusion of other activities; and - (e) whether the recognised customary activity can be exercised only in a particular area; and - (f) whether an alternative location or method would avoid, remedy, or mitigate any significant adverse effects of
+- (1) A consent authority must not grant an application for a resource consent to do something that will, or is likely to, have a significant adverse effect on a recognised customary activity carried out in accordance with section 17A(2), unless written approval is given for the proposed activity by the holder of the relevant customary rights order. - (2) In determining whether a proposed activity will, or is likely to, have a significant adverse effect on a recognised customary activity, a consent authority must consider the following matters: - (a) the effects of the proposed activity on the recognised customary activity; and - (b) the area that the proposed activity would have in common with the recognised customary activity; and - (c) the degree to which the proposed activity must be carried out to the exclusion of other activities; and - (d) the degree to which the recognised customary activity must be carried out to the exclusion of other activities; and

-- the proposed activity on the recognised customary activity; and - (g) whether any conditions could be included in a resource consent for the proposed activity that would avoid, remedy, or mitigate any significant adverse effects of the proposed activity on the recognised customary activity. - (3) Despite sections 77B(2)(a) and 104A, subsection (1) may prevent the grant of an application for a resource consent for a controlled activity.
+- (e) whether the recognised customary activity can be exercised only in a particular area; and - (f) whether an alternative location or method would avoid, remedy, or mitigate any significant adverse effects of the proposed activity on the recognised customary activity; and - (g) whether any conditions could be included in a resource consent for the proposed activity that would avoid, remedy, or mitigate any significant adverse effects of the proposed activity on the recognised customary activity. - (3) Despite sections 87A(2)(a) and 104A, subsection (1) may prevent the grant of an application for a resource consent for a controlled activity.

-Sections 107A to 107D were inserted, as from 17 January 2005, by section 25 Resource Management (Foreshore and Seabed) Amendment Act 2004 (2004 No 94).
-See sections 40 to 43 of that Act.
+Section 107A: inserted, on 17 January 2005, by section 25 of the Resource Management (Foreshore and Seabed) Amendment Act 2004 (2004 No 94).